Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 * user can send a message if interested in a free introduction class or other query in a form provided

 ## Structure of the website
-The website is created to be easy and user-friendy on all type of devices.
-All parts are designed to achieve high user satisfaction, with four pages with easy navigation buttons,
+The website was created to introduce the user to CrossFit gym in Mayfair.
+There is 4 pages with navigation buttons on each page, class schedule and form to contract us for more information.
+There is also a interactive map to make finding the gym easier.

 ## Wireframes
 * Initial draft of how the website should look like, I've changed few things as I've learn more about html and css